Gazzini/docs/projects/fitness/experiments/2022-10-keto-cut.md

 ### Communication

-I originally told people I was "trying to lose weight this month", and they _all_ responded with care & concern, telling me I didn't _need_ to, and silently diagnosing me with body dysmorphia (probably).
+I originally told people I was "trying to lose weight this month", and they _all_ responded with care & concern, telling me I didn't _need_ to, and silently diagnosing me with body dysmorphia.

-Instead, I started telling people I was "getting absolutely shredded this month", and they all encouraged & congratulated me.
+Instead, I started telling people I was "getting absolutely shredded this month," and they all encouraged & congratulated me.

 Framing is important!